 - Eastman Kodak #9 Departing Industry Yard

-We find Eastman Kodak Company Kodak Park Railroad Alco RS-1 #9 idling in the Industry Yard in the summer of 2002.
 After three horn blasts and to the sound of the bell, EK9 lifts itself out of the yard.
-As it clears the points on Switch #5, you can hear the engine throttle up and the turbo whine as the engine accelerates up the hill out of the museum's yard.
+Listen to the engine throttle up and the turbo whine as the engine accelerates up the hill out of the museum's yard.

 - Eastman Kodak #9 Passing Switch #6